freeCodeCamp/guide/src/pages/css/box-shadow/index.md

 ---
 ## Box Shadow
 The box-shadow property attaches one or more shadows to an element.
-It's  an option that give you the power to easily design wonderful shadow effects.
+This option gives you the power to easily design wonderful shadow effects.

 ### Syntax:
 ```css